Dissipation Induced Flat Bands: Introduction

 We formulate a generic theory of such dissipation-induced long-lived flat bands for electronic systems.
 We then apply this theory to the most general spinless two-band model and illustrate our results for a paradigmatic example of a 2D topological insulator, and the most general inversion symmetric time-reversal symmetric one-band model with spin and illustrate our results for a triangular lattice, which could correspond to the isolated topmost band in a twisted bilayer transition metal dichalcogenide (TMD) such as WSe$_2$ \cite{wang2020correlated,devakul2021}.

 Over the last decade, combined dissipation and external driving has emerged as a way to drive systems into desired states \cite{diehl2011topology,bardyn2013topology,goldstein2019dissipation}.
-Much emphasis has been placed on topologically classifying non-Hermitian Hamiltonians \cite{huang2014topological,lieu2018topological,gong2018topological,zhang2018topological}, and flat bands due to kinetic interference have been generalized to non-Hermitian Bloch Hamiltonians.
+Much emphasis has been placed on topologically classifying non-Hermitian Hamiltonians \cite{huang2014topological,lieu2018topological,gong2018topological,zhang2018topological}.
+Flat bands due to kinetic interference \cite{ramezani2017non}, and non-Hermitian particle hole symmetry \cite{ge2018non} have been studied in bosonic systems exhibiting classical gain and loss processes via non-Hermitian Bloch Hamiltonians.

 In quantum systems, a minimal model for dissipation that properly accounts for quantum jumps is provided by the Lindblad master equation $i \frac{\partial}{\partial t}\rho = \mathcal{L}[\rho]$ \cite{lindblad1976generators,gorini1976completely,gardiner2004quantum} for the reduced density matrix $\rho$, where